Updated : Apr 7, 2025

 Depending on the individual property manager’s goal, some might choose not to include blocked nights in their occupancy rate calculation.
 Let’s look at this method of calculating the occupancy rate, which is quite popular amongst property managers.

-What is Guest Occupancy Rate?
+What is the Guest Occupancy Rate?

 While it is important to calculate your occupancy rate for the whole month irrespective of the owner or blocked nights, it might also be useful to look at the occupancy rate of total nights available for guests to book and pay.
 With the help of the Guest Occupancy rate, you could look specifically at the nights you had paying guests on your property.